madanyc/workfront-learn.en/help/custom-data/data-expression-structure.md

 In this video, you will learn:

-* The standard elements used when building expressions in Workfront
+* The standard elements used when building expressions in [!DNL Workfront]

 >[!VIDEO](https://video.tv.adobe.com/v/335174/?quality=12)